DavidGarHeredia/ORInterface.jl/README.md

 # ORInterface

-An interface to develop optimization.
+An interface to develop different optimization modules (e.g., heuristic solvers, bound finders...).
 Why the interface?
 To being able to stablish communication between them (if desired), but without making them to depend on each other.